Skip to main content

 Follow this sequence for important web sources.

-2. Check captured content.
-Confirm the main text was captured before you ask questions or build a map from it.
+2. Check the saved text.
+Make sure Atlas captured the main text before you ask a question or build a map.

-5. Generate a Knowledge Map.
-Use the map to see concepts, claims, methods, and relationships across the selected material.
+5. Make a Knowledge Map.
+Use the map to see claims, methods, and links across the pages.

-6. Verify before reuse.
-Treat summaries and maps as orientation layers.
-Open the original page before a claim becomes final.
+6. Check before reuse.
+Open the original page before a claim enters your final work.

 Atlas logoAtlas